-Contact the Eureka Police.
+The Eureka Campus Police will be contacted.
 They will check local hospitals and surrounding police jurisdiction.
-The College will obtain a picture of the missing student to provide to the Eureka Police Department.
+The College will obtain a picture of the missing student to provide to the Campus Police.
 The College (or the family at this point) will file a missing person's report, if able.